exonum/exonum-doc/src/roadmap.md

 ## Interface Description

-Exonums 0.1 requires that a service developer manually specify a number of parameters (service ID, transaction IDs, binary offsets of data in [transactions](architecture/transactions.md)).
+Exonum 0.1 requires that a service developer manually specify a number of parameters (service ID, transaction IDs, binary offsets of data in [transactions](architecture/transactions.md)).
 This specification may be unclear and leads to a number of potential problems.